|Purpose:||Culture, History, Archeology|

 [B] = Breakfast | [B/BL] = Breakfast and Box Lunch | [B/L] = Breakfast and Lunch

-Rates are per person, based on number of passengers indicated on the brackets.
+Rates are per person, based on the number of passengers traveling together sharing one room